RSPwFPGAs/virtio-fpga-bridge/README.md

 ![BM-Hive architecture](./doc/bm-hive.png)

 ## virtio-fpga-bridge
-The Virtio front-end runs on the 1st x86(Qemu), and the Virtio back-end runs on the 2nd x86(Qemu).
-FPGA(HDL Sim) plays the role of bridging/synchronizing the front-end and back-end, with shadow vrings and DMAs.
+The Virtio frontend runs on the 1st x86(Qemu), and the Virtio backend runs on the 2nd x86(Qemu).
+FPGA(HDL Sim) plays the role of bridging/synchronizing the frontend and backend, with shadow vrings and DMAs.

 ![virtio-fpga-bridge architecture](./doc/qemu-hdl-cosim.png)